byte5

 ];

-The nice part: filtering and sorting on the overview run purely on this typed data.
-The actual prose stays where it belongs — in the MDX file.
+So filtering and sorting on the overview run purely on typed data.
+The prose stays where it belongs: in the MDX file.

 Content belongs in the repository, not in a database.
 That way every blog post gets the same care as any code change: branch, review, diff.